mikeshyway/E-Commerce_Dashboard/README.md

-# MICSON - Footwear E-Commerce  👟
+# MICSON - Footwear E-Commerce Website 👟

 Welcome to the **MICSON** repository! 🎉 MICSON is a comprehensive footwear e-commerce platform offering a seamless shopping experience for both users and administrators.
 This website is designed with a sleek **user interface (UI)** for customers and a powerful **admin dashboard** to manage the platform effectively.
 Below, we’ll break down every function and feature implemented in this project, ensuring a complete understanding for newcomers and contributors.